FrancescElies/wezterm-config/README.md

 # An `ALT+key` centric wezterm config

-Wezterm gives you tmux like capabilities on windows too, this wezterm config is organized around the `ALT+key` where key is one of the following:
+Wezterm gives you cross platform tmux like capabilities (  and  too).

+This wezterm config is organized around the `ALT+key` where key is one of the following:

-- typical `hjkl` for moving around (add `SHIFT` for resizing instead)
+- typical `hjkl` for moving around between splits (add `SHIFT` for resizing instead)
 - wezterm `a`ction (command palette)
 - `f`ind inside pane
 - `c`opy mode